-- Consider siting parking areas on the outer edges of preserves and close to areas of existing circulation and/or development such as access roads, highways, property lines to non-open space lands. - Efficient parking layouts should be pursued to the extent feasible, but not as a matter of course nor to the detriment of the natural resources. - Consider breaking single large parking areas into smaller, discrete clusters to screen parking, accommodate topographic variation, natural features, native vegetation and drainage. - Consider breaking up parking into daily core area and special event overflow areas where practicable. - One-way and two-way parking layouts should be explored along with 90 degree and angled parking stall configurations. - Parking stall counts and layouts shall meet or exceed regulatory requirements for ADA van stalls and ADA stalls. - Ensure accessible path of travel is included in all parking areas, linking ADA stalls to trailheads, viewpoints, restrooms, and site features. - Consider phased implementation of parking pods to allow for near-term flexibility and to accommodate unforeseen future pressures on parking demand.
+- Consider siting parking areas on the outer edges of preserves and close to areas of existing circulation and/or development such as access roads, highways, property lines to non-open space lands. - Efficient parking layouts should be pursued to the extent feasible, but not as a matter of course nor to the detriment of the natural resources. - Consider breaking single large parking areas into smaller, discrete clusters to screen parking, accommodate topographic variation, natural features, native vegetation and drainage. - Consider breaking up parking into daily core area and special event overflow areas where practicable. - One-way and two-way parking layouts should be explored along with 90 degree and angled parking stall configurations. - Parking stall counts and layouts shall meet or exceed regulatory requirements for ADA van stalls and ADA stalls. - Ensure accessible path of travel is included in all parking areas, linking ADA stalls to trailheads, viewpoints, restrooms, and site features. - Separate pedestrian path of travel from circulation for automobiles if feasible. - Consider phased implementation of parking pods to allow for near-term flexibility and to accommodate unforeseen future pressures on parking demand.